lsst-sqre/sqr-025/index.rst

 This is where you can override the installed stack versions.

 Because you have complete control of your user environment, this means you can also install any arbitrary package via the ``pip install --user package_name`` mechanism, for example.
-But, of course, with great responsibility...
+But, of course, with great power...
 The container does provide versions of some libraries: e.g. bokeh, holoviews, etc.
 Care should be taken since it is possible to shadow versions which can cause issues.
 If you are having problems, you could try moving :file:`$HOME/.local` to a temporary name to see if it is a version collision problem.